grplyler/cisco-cheatsheet/README.md

 # Cisco Utils

+**Warning, use at your own risk.
+I created these scripts with an educational mindset while studying by my CCNA**

-Boostrapping and hardening scripts for Cisco routers and Switches
+Bootstrapping and hardening scripts for Cisco routers and Switches